 On display will be an array of tea accoutrements including a Russian samovar (circa 1900), Chinese Gong Fu tea set, Turkish teapot and Tibetan tea bowl.

 Tea is now all the rage.
 Television and newspapers tout the pleasures and health benefits of drinking tea.
 Companies tell you to drink white tea, green tea, oolong tea and flavored tisanes.
 (By the way, what is a "tisane"?)

 Today we will discover the differences among teas and what countries are noted for their tea growing traditions.
 Learn what to look for when buying loose tea and tea bags.
 Did you know that each tea has its own recipe for brewing in order to bring out its best flavor and aroma?
 You will learn methods of properly brewing different teas as well as the correct storage methods to preserve the wonderful taste and aroma.
-There will be a brewing demonstration and a tasting of several teas.

 Note : Limited attendees.
 Special time frame and program fee.